 In this paper, we use an explicit analytical approximation to the renormalized stress-energy tensor of quantum fields, the Riegert--Mottola--Vaulin Renormalized Stress-Energy Tensor (RMV-RSET), as the source of the gravitational field~\cite{Riegert1984PhLB..134...56R,Mottola:2006ew}.
-This allows us to study how quantum effects, as encoded in the RMV-RSET, modify the structure of the classical Schwarzschild solution.\footnote{In \cite{Numajiri:2024qgh}, on the other hand, impacts of the boundary condition at the center of a static horizonless regular spacetime have been studied in the context of the RMV-RSET.} This problem has not been analyzed before, and using the RMV-RSET provides a series of advantages with respect to the approximations previously used in the literature to study the backreaction of quantum fields on classical vacuum backgrounds~\cite{Fabbri:2005zn,Ho:2017joh,Berthiere:2017tms,Ho:2018jkm,Arrechea:2019jgx,Arrechea:2021ldl,Arrechea:2022dvy,Beltran-Palau:2022nec}.
+This allows us to study how quantum effects, as encoded in the RMV-RSET, modify the structure of the classical Schwarzschild solution.\footnote{In \cite{Numajiri:2024qgh}, on the other hand, impacts of the boundary condition at the center of a static horizonless regular spacetime have been studied in the context of the RMV-RSET.} While the RMV-RSET fails to capture Weyl-invariant contributions to the renormalized stress-energy tensor, as pointed out by Deser ~\cite{Deser:1996qa,Deser:1999zv} (see also~\cite{Barvinsky:2023exr}), it has been used before for the study of infrared modifications of general relativity in other situations~\cite{Mottola:2006ew,Mottola:2016mpl,Mottola:2022tcn}, and provides a series of advantages with respect to the approximations previously used in the literature to study the backreaction of quantum fields on classical vacuum backgrounds~\cite{Fabbri:2005zn,Ho:2017joh,Berthiere:2017tms,Ho:2018jkm,Arrechea:2019jgx,Arrechea:2021ldl,Arrechea:2022dvy,Beltran-Palau:2022nec}.
 These advantages, as well as the similarities and differences with respect to the results reported in these previous works, will be discussed below.

 This paper is organized as follows.
 In Sec.~\ref{sec:RMV-RSET}, we introduce the RMV-RSET and briefly review its structure and properties as reported in previous papers, with the aim of making the discussion self-contained.
 In Sec.~\ref{sec:semi_eqs}, we introduce the semiclassical equations that we will be solving and discuss the concept of order reduction that will be central to our analysis.
 In Sec.~\ref{sec:order_red}, we present the order reduction of the RMV-RSET to first order and our numerical results, together with a comparison with previous results in the literature.
 Sec.~\ref{sec:conclusions} is devoted to a summary of the paper and discussions.
 We also provide three appendices to show some technical details.